vipickering/milky-way-madness/README.md

-# milkyway-madness
+# Milky Way  Madness

-Repository of milkyway mapping ideas and approaches I have used
+A repository of Milky Way Mapping ideas and approaches I have used.